rwanderc/blog/content/posts/2099-01-01-spike-detection-background.markdown

 described by `f(x)`.
 Looking at the graph from `f''(x)`, it's easy to find where `f(x)` stopped behaving as a parabola pointing downward and started behaving as a parabola pointing upward, since the acceleration reached `0`, coming from negative to positive.
-This is then the point of inflection of `f(x)`: the point where the function `f(x)` changes concavity.
+This is then the point of inflection of `f(x)`: the point where the function `f(x)` changes concavity direction.

 For the scope of the algorithm, it's important to understand how to identify:

 - Points where the 1st derivative changes signal
 - Points of inflection, where the 2nd derivative changes signal

-### Speed and Acceleration in discrete series
+## Speed and Acceleration in discrete series

-For discrete series of data, there is no given expression that can be used to strictly calculate derivatives.
-In fact, discrete series are not functions, but a set of points.
-Therefore, the way to calculate speed or acceleration is to use what would be an approximation, i.e. a straight line between those two points.
+Discrete series of data are discontinuous by definition.
+Concepts like limits, derivatives, integrals are not applicable.
+In fact, discrete series are not even functions, but sets of  points.
+Therefore, the way to calculate speed or acceleration is to use what would be an approximation of the concepts of derivatives, i.e. a straight line between two neighbor points.
 Speed and acceleration have their analog meanings for discrete series considering the same logic.

 ![](/img/spikes-xx-discrete.png)